 engagement and morale, creating a sense of belonging and acceptance.
 The company has established inclusive policies, fostering a culture of respect and belongingness that contribute to high levels of engagement.

-- The identified risk is the potential for disputes arising due to differences in backgrounds, religions, and cultures among employees.
-These differences may lead to misunderstandings or conflicts within the workforce. - Limitations to hiring of persons with identified medical challenges that would not allow them to be assigned in certain positions in the organization. - Diversity initiatives may inadvertently create tensions or divisions among employees if not implemented thoughtfully.

-- The company ensures that it is observing gender-sensitive HR policies.
-Thus, giving equal opportunities to all. - The company has established a zerotolerance policy towards all forms of violence, discrimination, and harassment. - The company ensures communication, cultural sensitivity training, and a strong commitment to fostering an inclusive workplace.
+What are the Risk/s Identified?
+Management Approach The identified risk is the potential for disputes arising due to differences in backgrounds, religions, and cultures among employees.
+These differences may lead to misunderstandings or conflicts within the workforce.
+Limitations to hiring of persons with identified medical challenges that would not allow them to be assigned in certain positions in the organization.
+Diversity initiatives may inadvertently create tensions or divisions among employees if not implemented thoughtfully.
+The company ensures that it is observing gender-sensitive HR policies.
+Thus, giving equal opportunities to all.
+The company has established a zero-tolerance policy towards all forms of violence, discrimination, and harassment.
+The company ensures communication, cultural sensitivity training, and a strong commitment to fostering an inclusive workplace.
 Grievance mechanisms are in place to address and resolve any disputes promptly, ensuring a harmonious work environment.

-- A gender-balanced and diversified environment will be conducive to equal opportunities to for all employees to work hand in hand with the company towards reaching their corporate goals thru creativity and sharing of new ideas. - Having a diverse workforce allows for different ideas, processes, and insights, which can be beneficial to the work being performed.
-Diversity fosters creativity and innovation, leading to improved problemsolving and business outcomes.

-• The company has implemented programs that actively encourage diversity.
+What are the Opportunity/ies Identified?
+Management Approach A gender-balanced and diversified environment will be conducive to equal opportunities to for all employees to work hand in hand with the company towards reaching their corporate goals thru creativity and sharing of new ideas.
+Having a diverse workforce allows for different ideas, processes, and insights, which can be beneficial to the work being performed.
+Diversity fosters creativity and innovation, leading to improved problem- The company has implemented programs that actively encourage diversity.
 This includes recruitment strategies that attract a diverse pool of candidates, training programs that promote inclusivity, and initiatives to create a culture where all employees feel valued and respected.
 These efforts contribute to a workplace that thrives on the unique perspectives and talents of its diverse workforce.